bassmanitram/actions-for-nautilus/README.md

 The configurator is, in effect, an instance of that editor with a few tweaks to make it look and feel a bit more natural for this use case!
 As of version 2, I use [my own fork of the project](https://github.com/bassmanitram/json-editor) because there are fixes and enhancements for which I have submitted PRs, but it takes a while to get these actually merged into the main project.
-You are welsome to submit your own PRs to that project as you see fit.
+You are welsome to submit your own PRs to my project as you see fit.

 The embedded JSON source editor is the [ACE source editor](https://ace.c9.io/) - another amazing project which was so easy to embed that one wonders why JSON-Editor doesn't use that for its own JSON source